Mum Plant Poisoning in Cats

 Recovery of Mum Plant Poisoning in Cats

-Recovery and prognosis for mild cases of mum poisoning in cats is usually good or excellent with prompt and effective treatment.
-Cats with mild bouts of plant poisoning typically make a full recovery within twenty-four hours following ingestion.
-Prognosis for severe mum poisoning is not outlined in current veterinary literature due to the rarity of its occurrence.
+The prognosis for mild cases of chrysanthemum poisoning in cats is usually good or excellent with prompt and effective treatment.
+Cats with mild bouts of mum plant poisoning typically make a full recovery within 24 hours following ingestion.
+Happily, severe cases of poisoning are rare.

 Mild cases of poisoning do not typically warrant follow-up appointments.
-Your vet will schedule follow-up appointments on an as-needed basis for severe cases of poisoning based on your cat’s symptoms.
+In more serious cases of poisoning, your vet will schedule follow-up appointments on an as-needed basis depending on your cat’s symptoms.

 Mum Plant Poisoning Average Cost